ShuttleworthFoundation/agreement_templates/README.md

 - in Signature Page insert Place of Signature, Day, Month and Year

-Insert the full legal name of the Employer on the cover page, then replace [Employer] with the short name of the employer throughout the document; specify an email address and physical address at which the employer will recieve notices for purposes of the contract.
+Insert the full legal name of the Employer on the cover page, then replace [Employer] with the short name of the employer throughout the document; specify an email address and physical address at which the employer will receive notices for purposes of the contract.